bagder/daniel.haxx.se/about.md

 to bed and I get around two extra hours, totally alone to work on whatever I want.

-Two hours per day, every day through decades end up a lot of time.
+Two hours per day, every day through decades ends up a lot of time.
 Of course I also spend a little extra at times and during vacations I do not spend as much.

 ## curl

-By the time the urlget tool got the ability to do uploads, the name had became misleading again, so the project was up for a name change one more time and curl was born. curl as in *see URL* or *client for URLs*.
+By the time the urlget tool got the ability to do uploads, the name had become misleading again, so the project was up for a name change one more time and curl was born. curl as in *see URL* or *client for URLs*.
 Gee, naming things is really hard.